XyzHuy/CrowdPalette-100K/README.md

 # CrowdPalette-100K
 A user-contributed dataset of 100K color palettes

-This dataset contains 100,000 color palettes collected from online community sources.
+This dataset contains 100,000 color palettes with 5 colors each collected from online community sources.
 Each palette includes names, HEX codes, and RGB values.

 ##  Data format